visionand-ag/vgp-splitpdfs/Power Platform/README.md

 6. Click on `Add an app` and add the service principal from the previous step
 7. Set the business unit
 8. Click on the edit icon next to `Security roles`
-9. Add the "Flow User" role and save
+9. Add the "Flow Admin" role and save

 #### Add Users